pimutils/vdirsyncer/docs/config.rst

     :param post_hook: A command to call for each item creation and modification.
 The command will be called with the path of the new/updated file.
+    :param pre_deletion_hook: A command to call for each item deletion.
+        The command will be called with the path of the deleted file.
     :param fileeignoreext: The file extention to ignore.
 It is only useful if fileext is set to the empty string.
 The default is ``.tmp``.